lightninglabs/lightning-terminal/doc/remote.md

-## Run Terminal with a remote LND instance
+## Run Lightning Terminal with a remote LND instance
-To connect Terminal to a remote LND instance first make sure your `lnd.conf` file contains the following additional configuration settings:
+To connect Lightning Terminal to a remote LND instance first make sure your `lnd.conf` file contains the following additional configuration settings:
 ```
 tlsextraip=<remote-ip-address>
 rpclisten=0.0.0.0:10009
 externalip=<remote-ip-address>
 ```

-Copy the following files that are located in your `~/.lnd/data/chain/bitcoin/mainnet` directory on your remote machine to `/some/folder/with/lnd/data/` on your local machine (where you’ll be running Terminal):
+Copy the following files that are located in your `~/.lnd/data/chain/bitcoin/mainnet` directory on your remote machine to `/some/folder/with/lnd/data/` on your local machine (where you’ll be running LiT):
 - tls.cert
 - admin.macaroon
 - chainnotifier.macaroon